remkoj/optimizely-saas-starter/README.md

 This is a [Next.js](https://nextjs.org/) project for [Optimizely CMS](https://www.optimizely.com/cms) bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 It contains the minimum required code to start building your own frontend on top of Optimizely CMS.

 ## Install the starter
-To install this example/starter, use the command: `yarn dlx create-next-app -e https://github.com/remkoj/optimizely-saas-starter my-great-project`.
+To install this example/starter, use the command: `yarn create next-app -e https://github.com/remkoj/optimizely-saas-starter my-great-project`.
 This will install this starter into the `my-great-project` folder within the current directory.

 [`create-next-app` CLI Reference](https://nextjs.org/docs/pages/api-reference/create-next-app)